ssaxel03/github-stats/README.md

 # GitHub Stats

-A web application that provides comprehensive statistics and insights for GitHub users.
+Web application that provides comprehensive statistics and insights for GitHub users.

 ## Overview